Edmund Wilson: Peers and relationships

 He wrote many letters to Anaïs Nin, criticizing her for her surrealistic style, because it was opposed to the realism that was then deemed correct writing, and he ended by asking for her hand — "I would love to be married to you, and I would teach you to write" — which she took as an insult.
-Except for a brief falling-out following the publication of I Thought of Daisy, in which Wilson portrayed Edna St Vincent Millay as Rita Cavanaugh, Wilson and Millay remained friends throughout life.
-He later married Elena Mumm Thornton (previously married to James Worth Thornton), but continued to have extramarital relationships.
+Except for a brief falling-out following the publication of I Thought of Daisy, in which Wilson portrayed Edna St. Vincent Millay as Rita Cavanaugh, Wilson and Millay remained friends throughout life.

 Cold War

 Wilson was also an outspoken critic of US Cold War policies.
 He refused to pay his federal income tax from 1946 to 1955 and was later investigated by the Internal Revenue Service.
 After a settlement, Wilson received a $25,000 fine, rather than the original $69,000 sought by the IRS.
 He received no jail time.
 In his book The Cold War and the Income Tax: A Protest (1963), Wilson argued that as a result of competitive militarization against the Soviet Union, the civil liberties of Americans were being paradoxically infringed under the guise of defense from Communism.
 For those reasons, Wilson also opposed involvement in the Vietnam War.

 Selected by John F. Kennedy to receive the Presidential Medal of Freedom, Wilson, in absentia, was officially awarded the medal on December 6, 1963, by President Lyndon Johnson.
 However, Wilson's view of Johnson was decidedly negative.
 Historian Eric F. Goldman writes in his memoir The Tragedy of Lyndon Johnson that when Goldman, on behalf of Johnson, invited Wilson to read from his writings at a White House Festival of the Arts in 1965, "Wilson declined with a brusqueness that I never experienced before or after in the case of an invitation in the name of the President and First Lady."

 For the academic year 1964–65, he was a Fellow on the faculty in the Center for Advanced Studies at Wesleyan University.